-PD2.56 When a parcel is located between the waterfront (Ray or basin) and Harbor Island waterfront (Bay or basin) and Harbor Island Drive, parking shall be located toward the most interior, roadside portion of the parcel.
+PD2.56 When a parcel is located between the waterfront (Bay or basin) and Harbor Island Drive, parking shall be located toward the most interior, roadside portion of the parcel.
 Parking may be located partially underground or in a structure but shall not directly abut the water's edge.